Talk to our experienced drug injury lawyers.

 Is there money for medical bills?

 Some victims of drug injuries may be able to receive money for medical bills.
 After a drug injury, there may be astronomical medical bills.
 Some families are struggling to pay or make payments on their owed medical bills.
 Drug injury lawsuits can provide compensation for past and future medical bills.

-Can I afford an Indiana drug injury lawyer?
+Can I afford a drug injury lawyer?

 Yes!
 We only win if you do!
-Woods & Woods Indiana drug injury lawyers never charge a penny unless you win.
+Woods & Woods nationwide drug injury lawyers never charge a penny unless you win.
 If you lose your drug injury lawsuit, you owe us nothing.
 If we win, our fee is a percentage of the settlement and case expenses.
 Our contracts are simple so clients can understand them.
-Woods & Woods Indiana drug injury lawyers do not charge for phone calls, we never bill by the hour, and we won’t ask for money upfront.
+Woods & Woods nationwide drug injury lawyers do not charge for phone calls, we never bill by the hour, and we won’t ask for money upfront.

 Should I sue the drug manufacturer for my defective drug injury?

-If you took a medicine and you ended up with serious side effects, you should consider filing a lawsuit against the drug manufacturer.
-Our Indiana drug injury lawyers stand up against large companies that injure people.
+If you took medicine and you ended up with serious side effects, you should consider filing a lawsuit against the drug manufacturer.
+Our nationwide drug injury lawyers stand up against large companies that injure people.
 Sometimes the drug manufacturers will determine how many people the defective drug will harm before releasing it to the market for sale.

 It is unconscionable that drug manufacturers do sell harmful medicine, but it is now a part of the pharmaceutical industry.
 Have you ever noticed the very long list of possible side effects from the drug companies commercials?
 That list doesn’t always include all of the side effects.
 Some side effects are brought to light years after thousands of people have been hurt.

 Does it matter that the defective drug I used was FDA approved?